Mark Allen (snooker player): Early career

 At a young age, Allen considered a career in football, having trials with Sheffield Wednesday and Nottingham Forest before concentrating on snooker.
 Playing out of the Fountain Club in Antrim, he was Northern Ireland U14 champion in 2000, the U16 champion in 2001, before winning the Irish U16, U18 and U19 titles in one weekend in 2002, becoming the first player to win all three tournaments.
 By the age of 16 he had recorded his first maximum break and was a winner of the Golden Waistcoat, a tournament for the best U19 players from around the world.

-He began his professional career by playing Challenge Tour in 2003, at the time the second-level professional tour.
-Before entering the Main Tour for the 2005–06 season, Allen won the European Championship and the IBSF World Championship, plus Northern Ireland Championship at under-14, under-16, and under-19 levels.
+He began his professional career by playing on the Challenge Tour in 2003, at the time the second-level professional tour.
+Before entering the Main Tour for the 2005–06 season, Allen won the European Championship and the IBSF World Championship, plus the Northern Ireland Championship at under-14, under-16, and under-19 levels.
 His early career was aided by National Lottery funding.

 By chance, an invitational Northern Ireland Trophy was staged shortly after Allen turned professional.
 As a local player, he was invited and made an immediate impact, defeating Steve Davis and John Higgins to reach the quarter-finals, before losing to Stephen Hendry.
 In his first year on the tour, he reached the last 32 of the 2005 UK Championship and the 2006 Welsh Open, losing 2–5 to the then World Champion Shaun Murphy after leading 2–0.
 He also got to the final qualifying round of the 2006 World Championship, losing 7–10 to Andy Hicks, after leading 7–4.

 In March 2007 he qualified for the World Championship for the first time, winning three matches, culminating in a 10–4 win over Robert Milkins.
 In April 2007 he beat former world champion Ken Doherty 10–7 in the first round held at the Crucible Theatre in Sheffield, but lost to Matthew Stevens 9–13 in the second round.
 This was his first run to the last 16 of a tournament and helped him into the top 32 of the rankings (at no. 29).